aneeshaAI/DisttibutedSystemProjects/README.md

 - **Non-idempotent → The action changes state in a way that can’t be repeated safely (bank transfer, file append).**
 - **Deduplication → Tracking transaction_id or message_id ensures we don’t accidentally apply the same change twice.**

+3. Synchronous System Project – "Ping-Pong Game Server"
+Concept:
+- In a synchronous system, nodes operate in lockstep, and messages have known fixed delays.
+- Both sides wait for the other before proceeding.

+Idea:
+1. Two players (clients) send "ping" and "pong" to each other via a server.
+2. Server waits for both players' moves in each round before sending results back.

+Key Point: The round only finishes when both players’ actions are received.

+4. Asynchronous System Project – "Chat Without Guarantees"
+- Concept: No assumptions about message delivery time — messages can be delayed or arrive out of order.
+- Idea: A chat simulator where messages from users may arrive in random order and with random delays.